 When coming to CERN from an outside institute to participate in an experiment, you have to register as a so-called "Unpaid Scientific Associate" (called "User") via the CERN Users' Office (bldg 61-R-020) http://usersoffice.web.cern.ch/ .

-If you are registering for the first time you should start the registration procedure by using the on-line pre-registration tool (PRT) which should be launched by your teamleader http://usersoffice.web.cern.ch/new-registration ).
+If you are registering for the first time you should start the registration procedure by using the on-line pre-registration tool (PRT) which should be launched by your teamleader https://usersoffice.web.cern.ch/pre-registration-tool ).
+Please make sure that you register "ISOLDE" as your primary experiment and not the IS number of the experiment in which you are involved.
 All teamleaders and deputy teamleaders must ensure that their user registration and hence CERN computing accounts are always valid.
 If your institute is new to ISOLDE and does not yet have a nominated teamleader please contact the ISOLDE User Support Office.

-The home institute declaration, which can be downloaded from http://usersoffice.web.cern.ch/forms-recapitulation, should be attached to the Pre-Registration (PRT) document as well as the other required documents listed at http://usersoffice.web.cern.ch/new-registration.
+The home institute declaration, which can be downloaded from https://usersoffice.web.cern.ch/forms-and-templates, should be attached to the Pre-Registration (PRT) document as well as the other required documents listed at https://usersoffice.web.cern.ch/pre-registration-tool.
 The home institute declaration must be signed by someone from your institute's administration (HR) or management (institute Head or Director).
 Please note that your teamleader and deputy are not allowed to sign the home institute declaration.
-The minumum period of registration, even if you will be at CERN for a shorter period, is one month.
-We advise that you register for as long a period as possible to avoid having to register every time you come to CERN.
+The minumum period of registration, even if you will be at CERN for a shorter period, is one month but please register for as long a period as possible which is better for ISOLDE and to avoid having to register every time you come to CERN.
 The maximum period for a first registration is 3 years and after that it is 5 years.
 Once your registration is complete you can pick up your access card from building 55 near the CERN main entrance.

 ISOLDE is classed as a "Simple Controlled Radiation Area" so while participating in an experiment you will require a radiation dosimeter.
 When your USER registration is completed you can get a Permanent dosimeter from the CERN dosimeter service on the ground floor of building 55 (open Monday to friday from 08:30 to 12:00).
 For details on the procedure to follow (i.e. courses to complete and documents required) please see https://isolde.web.cern.ch/get-access-isolde-facility .
 When your Pre-Registration (PRT) has been accepted by the Users office you will receive an email telling you how to apply for your CERN computing account so that you can complete the necessary on-line safety courses before you come to CERN.